whaleonearth/arxiv-ai-paper-weekly/README.md

 ### Common Issues

-**Q: No papers found**
+**Q: No papers found (Very Rare)**
+**🛡️ The adaptive strategy virtually eliminates this issue**, but if it occurs:

+- **Workflow logs show which mode was used**:
+  - `Mode 1`: Full tiered strategy working normally
+  - `Mode 2`: Semantic Scholar used lenient filtering (fallback successful)
+  - `Mode 3`: arXiv + GitHub only (Semantic Scholar disabled)
-- Check your research interests are not too narrow
+- **If still no papers**: Your interests may be too narrow for recent research
-- Verify Papers with Code and GitHub APIs are accessible
-- Try increasing `DAYS_BACK` parameter
+  - Broaden research areas (e.g., add "machine learning" to specific topics)
+  - Add more general keywords (e.g., "neural networks", "deep learning")
+  - Check workflow logs for API errors

+**Q: Fewer papers than expected**
+- **This is normal and indicates quality filtering is working**
+- System prioritizes relevant, high-engagement papers over quantity
+- Check logs to see: `X papers → Y papers after filtering → Z final papers`
+- To get more papers: Add broader keywords or research areas

 **Q: Email not received**
-- Verify SMTP settings and credentials
+- Verify SMTP settings and credentials in GitHub Secrets
 - Check spam/junk folder
 - Test with "Test workflow" first
+- Ensure `RECEIVER` secret matches your email address

 **Q: AI summaries not generated**
+- **Local Models**: Ensure model files in `models/` folder and `USE_LOCAL_MODEL=1`
-- Ensure `OPENAI_API_KEY` is set (or uses local LLM)
+- **Cloud APIs**: Ensure `OPENAI_API_KEY` is set and has credit
-- Check API quota and billing
+- Check API quota and billing status
-- Verify model name is correct
+- Verify model name is correct in settings

-**Q: Low-quality results**
-- Add more specific keywords to your interests
-- Adjust `min_engagement_score` in configuration
-- Consider narrowing research areas
+**Q: Understanding workflow logs**
+- **Discovery Summary** shows papers found from each source
+- **Filtering Details** shows why papers were filtered out
+- **Final Selection** explains ranking and selection process
+- **Mode Indicators** tell you which adaptive strategy was used

 ### Email Configuration Examples